ryan-mcclue/ryan-mcclue/src/cover-letter-standard.md

 To whom it may concern,
 I'm writing to be considered for the <Graduate Program 2025> opening that was posted on your <Careers Page>.

+The opportunity to work on your feet, contribute to team and ... varied day-to-day operations keeping you interested stable work environment with opportunity to grow and learn. university problem solving and analytical skills navy ability to handle physically demanding situations

+pallet building?
+ringing up? need to know NLUs?

 Aldi's emphasis on good people and purpose
 The opportunity to make an impact and to learn as much as possible about software engineering as a career at <Fujitsu> is an exciting prospect.